npolshakova/KubeconDemos/README.md

 ## Rasberry Pi ARM 64-bit

-Download Raspberry pi imager: https://www.raspberrypi.com/software/ Select Raspberry pi OS (64-bit) Debian Bullseye with Raspberry Pi Desktop and write to microSD card.
+1. Download Raspberry pi imager: https://www.raspberrypi.com/software/
+2. Select Raspberry pi OS (64-bit) Debian Bookwork with Raspberry Pi Desktop and write to microSD card.
 Use advanced setup to set hostname, username, password, and enable ssh.
-Connect microSD card to pi, complete setup
+3. Connect microSD card to pi, complete setup on the pi

-Test ssh to make sure you can connect with the pi.
+4. Test ssh to make sure you can connect with the pi.

 If you are unsure of the IP address of the raspberry pi, you can find ip address by scanning what's running on the network via [nmap](https://linux.die.net/man/1/nmap) which you can get with your package-manager with `apt-get install nmap`: